YottaDB/YDBDoc/ProgGuide/commands.rst

 Refer to your OS documentation to configure shared memory limits (for example, on common Linux systems, the kernel.shmmax parameter in /etc/sysctl.conf).

-If your routines require more MiB shared memory, set the environment variable $gtm_autorelink_shm to an integer value (in powers of two).
-When auto-relink needs more shared memory for storing routines, YottaDB automatically allocates twice the size of $gtm_autorelink_shm MiB for auto-relink operations.
+If your routines require more MiB shared memory, set the environment variable $ydb_autorelink_shm to an integer value (in powers of two).
+When auto-relink needs more shared memory for storing routines, YottaDB automatically allocates twice the size of $ydb_autorelink_shm MiB for auto-relink operations.

 .. parsed-literal::
    YDB>zedit "myprogram.m"